wix-incubator/react-native-action-view/README.md

 # React Native Action View

-`react-native-action-view` is an easy to use component that allows to display swipeable buttons with a variety of transitions.
+`react-native-action-view` is an easy to use component that allows displaying swipeable buttons with a variety of transitions.

 <p align="center"><img src="https://raw.githubusercontent.com/MortimerGoro/MGSwipeTableCell/master/readme-assets/static.gif" /></p>